-- Customers: details of how the Company engages with its customers are explained in the 'Customers' section of the Strategic Report, on page 4, whereby the board of directors of the Company ("the Board") recognises that the Company's key customer is ScottishPower Energy Retail limited, an affiliate, to which the energy produced by the Company is sold. - Community and environment: details of how the Company engages with communities and considers the environment are set out in the 'Community and Environment' section of the Strategic Report, on page 4.
-During the year, the Board noted that the Company had launched an innovative pilot project using renewable fuel to help power crew transfer vessels. - Suppliers and contractors: details of how the Company engages with its suppliers are set out in the 'Suppliers and contractors' section of the Strategic Report, on page 4.
+- Customers: details of how the Company engages with its customers are explained in the 'Customers' section of the Strategic Report, on page 4, whereby the board of directors of the Company ("the Board") recognises that the Company's key customer is SPERL, an affiliate, to which the energy produced by the Company is sold.
+During the year, the Board noted that the success of the Company depended on continuous engagement to understand and provide for the needs of SPERL, and the LCCC, with which the Company has its CfD. - Community and environment: details of how the Company engages with communities and considers the environment are set out in the 'Community and environment' section of the Strategic Report, on page 4.
+During the year, the Board noted the reiteration of the Company's commitment to ensure benefits are realised in local areas by helping to create local employment and enabling improvements to local infrastructure and services. - Suppliers and contractors: details of how the Company engages with its suppliers are set out in the 'Suppliers and contractors' section of the Strategic Report, on page 4.
 Throughout the year, the Board received an operational health and safety update at each of its meetings.
-During the year, the Board considered and approved the adoption by the Company of ScottishPower's 2021 Modern Slavery Statement. - Government and regulators: details of how the Company engages with governments and regulators are set out in the 'Government and regulators' section of the Strategic Report, on page 4.
-During the year, the Board received regular updates on the regulated divestment of the East Anglia One offshore windfarm transmission assets.
+During the year, the Board considered and approved the adoption by the Company of ScottishPower's 2022 Modern Slavery Statement. - Government and regulators: details of how the Company engages with governments and regulators are set out in the 'Government and regulators' section of the Strategic Report, on page 4.
+During the year, the Board considered the impact of Ofgem's approval of the removal of Balancing Services Use of System charges from generation, which change took effect from April 2023 in the UK.

-In addition, a statement in relation to the Company's interaction with its shareholders is described in the introduction to the 'Engaging with stakeholders' section of the Strategic Report on pages 4 and 5.
+In addition, a statement in relation to the Company's interaction with its shareholders is described in the introduction to the 'Engaging with stakeholders' section of the Strategic Report on page 4.

-The directors, both individually and together as the Board, consider that the decisions taken during the year ended 31 December 2022 in discharging the function of the Board were in conformance with their duty under section 172 of the Companies Act 2006.
+The directors, both individually and together as the Board, consider that the decisions taken during the year ended 31 December 2023 in discharging the function of the Board were in conformance with their duty under section 172 of the Companies Act 2006.